reduxjs/redux/docs/recipes/structuring-reducers/BeyondCombineReducers.md

 # Beyond `combineReducers`

 The `combineReducers` utility included with Redux is very useful, but is deliberately limited to handle a single common use case: updating a state tree that is a plain Javascript object, by delegating the work of updating each slice of state to a specific slice reducer.
-It does _not_ handle other use cases, such as a state tree made up of immutable Maps, trying to pass other portions of the state tree as an additional argument to a slice reducer, or performing "ordering" of slice reducer calls.
+It does _not_ handle other use cases, such as a state tree made up of Immutable.js Maps, trying to pass other portions of the state tree as an additional argument to a slice reducer, or performing "ordering" of slice reducer calls.
 It also does not care how a given slice reducer does its work.

 The common question, then, is "How can I use `combineReducers` to handle these other use cases?".
 The answer to that is simply: "you don't - you probably need to use something else". **Once you go past the core use case for `combineReducers`, it's time to use more "custom" reducer logic**, whether it be specific logic for a one-off use case, or a reusable function that could be widely shared.
 Here's some suggestions for dealing with a couple of these typical use cases, but feel free to come up with your own approaches.